luismesalas/fastapi-demo-helm-chart/README.md

 A Helm chart for deploying a FastAPI demo.
 You can find an example in [this repo](https://github.com/luismesalas/fast-api-demo).

+## TODO include some doc about values.yaml parameters config

 ## Quick help about helm commands

 ```shell